Air quality

 Ground-level ozone is the most important component of summer smog.

 Ozone is measured at the Vaduz National Library measuring station, among others.
-The measured values can be viewed on the pollution map from OSTLUFT.
+The measured values can be viewed on the OSTLUFT pollution map.

 Ammonia (NH3) is a nitrogenous air pollutant that contributes significantly to the over-fertilization of sensitive ecosystems.
 The main source of ammonia is agricultural livestock farming.
 Ammonia emissions have been measured at various locations in Liechtenstein since 2008.

-In addition, Liechtenstein took part in a total nitrogen deposition measurement in 2019 with a measuring point in Ruggeller Riet.
-The results have been published by the Swiss Federal Office for the Air (FOEN).
+In 2019, Liechtenstein also took part in a total nitrogen deposition measurement with a measuring point in Ruggeller Riet.
+The results were published by the Swiss Federal Office for the Environment FOEN.

-A detailed study has taken a closer look at the nitrogen deposition situation in Liechtenstein.
+A detailed study took a closer look at the nitrogen deposition situation in Liechtenstein.

 The EU has introduced an annual average limit value of 5 µg/m3 for benzene in outdoor air.
 Due to the carcinogenic properties of benzene, it should be noted that compliance with this limit value should not be interpreted to mean that there is no longer a health risk.
 To monitor the concentration of benzene and other organic pollutants (toluene, ethylene benzene and xylenes), immission measurements are carried out at seven locations using passive samplers.